 • Install an impressed current anode

-The first method is to install an impressed current anode.
+If you have a Suburban water heaters, the first method is to install an impressed current anode.
 The current sent through the anode in the water immediately kills the bacteria, which stops the smell of sulfur in hot water.
 Impressed current anodes are easy to install, have a high efficiency and are typically designed to last for several years.

 • Bleach treatment